-Does your heart unexpectedly start to race or pound, or feel like it skips beats?
+Does your heart unexpectedly start to race or pound, or feel like it's skipping beats?
 These sensations are called palpitations.
-For most people, palpitations are a once-in-a-blue-moon occurrence.
+For most people, heart palpitations are a once-in-a-blue-moon occurrence.
 Others have dozens a day, sometimes so strong that they feel like a heart attack.

 Most palpitations are caused by a harmless hiccup in the heart's rhythm.
 A few reflect a problem in the heart or elsewhere in the body.
 Doctors can be quick to attribute palpitations to anxiety, depression, or some other emotional or psychological problem.
 Although sometimes that's right, it's important to first rule out harmful heart rhythms and other physical causes.

 Different people experience heart palpitations in different ways.
 Palpitations can feel like the heart is fluttering, throbbing, flip-flopping, or pounding.
 They can also feel like the heart skips a beat.
 Some people feel palpitations as a pounding in the chest or neck; others feel them as a general sense of unease.

 Palpitations can appear out of the blue and disappear just as suddenly.
 They can be linked with certain activities, events, or emotions.
 Exercise and physical activity can generate palpitations, as can anxiety or stress.
 Some people notice their heart skipping a beat when they are drifting off to sleep; others, when they stand up after bending over.
 Common triggers of palpitations include:

 - overactive thyroid

 - drugs and medications such as cocaine, amphetamines, diet pills, some cough and cold remedies, some antibiotics, thyroid hormone, digoxin, or asthma remedies